 Due to the evolution of the COVID-19 globally and the uncertainties around international travels, the APRU Sustainable Cities and Landscapes Conference will be postponed to December 14-18, 2020, and presented as a virtual event.
-More details will be released soon.

 Organized by the Future Cities Research Hub of the School of Architecture and Planning, APRU SCL brings together experts from around the region to exchange ideas and engage in activities during annual conferences focused on sustainable city-landscape interactions.

 The APRU SCL conference is an exciting opportunity for academics, practitioners, and public officials from different disciplines to collaborate on research and advocacy projects that foster long-term sustainability and resilient city-landscape relationships.
 This conference is structured around working groups that bracket a range of social, economic, and environmental issues.

 A Ph.D.
 Symposium will be organized to foster collaborations among doctoral students across the Pacific Rim.

 Dr Danièle Hromek (pannelist)